WenzyWong/wenzywong.github.io/_posts/2025-02-19-writing-NSFC-grant-proposal.md

 {% include embed/spotify.html id='7Bj4wIqRzM6vx278EFYoBh' %}

 Actually, what is fair?
 Why does "fairness" only seem to favor those who are utilitarian, those who flatter their superiors, and those who are willing to boast about themselves?

+## Updated: 2025-02-21 | Finished writing, in a gestrue of refual to praise

+After overhauling the whole document and uploading it this morning, I could feel something floating away from my body.
+It was like I had made a deep and thorough sigh that expelled all the air in my lungs.
+Also, maybe because last night's sleep wasn't very good, I slumped into a brain fog as soon as I closed all the relevant files.
+I can say I did my best to make the grant proposal more "meaningful" and "real" in my own dictionary.
+But I can't decide the final look of it, as I'm not the one who will submit it to the NSFC.

+About two hours later, when I put some bread and fruit I had just bought into the refrigerator in my advisor's office, he stopped me and praised my revised content.
+"You've done quite a good job with the section 'Research Content'."
+He said it twice.
+That wasn't the first time he spoke highly of my writing, but I guess I still felt awkward when others praised me like that.
+Last time when he said so, I merely nodded my head and barely squeezed out a word, "OK."
+And this time, I avoided responding to his approval and quickly switched the topic to another section where I had done a complete makeover.
+"I haven't read that part yet," he answered.
+And I felt relieved upon hearing that, because no matter whether it's good or not, I wouldn't have to respond to any praise anymore.

+If the thing he praised me for was something that I truly enjoyed doing, would I still feel awkward like that?